jstooley/Bookshelf/spec.md

 - [x] Include user accounts - have a user class and db to store them
 - [x] Ensure that users can't modify content created by other users -cannot modify other users book objets using the op id
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying books can create,read,update adn delete
 - [x] Include user input validations - does not allow user to leave any area blank
-- [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) - cannot have validation error each feild is required
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm